 Dear SysGen Solutions Group,

-Thank you so much for your sponsorship for my trip to Germany.
+Thank you so much for your sponsorship of my trip to Germany.
 I had an amazing time and made so many new friends and memories.
 We toured all over Germany, playing many different teams, most of them adult teams.
-I gained a lot of experience in basketball, but also had fun sightseeing.
+I gained a lot of experience in basketball but also had fun sightseeing.

 As for the basketball, the competition was great.
 Most of the time we played against German club teams, and most of them were aged 18-25.
 We played against one team that had an NBA prospect, and another team that the starting point guard for the German national/Olympic team played on.
 Playing against such stiff competition drove me to want to get better, and now I’m working harder than ever on my game.